Lidocaine 10 mg/ml solution for injection in pre-filled syringe

 Doses may need to be reduced in patients with poor general condition or in those with reduced protein binding capacity (resulting e.g. from renal insufficiency, liver insufficiency, cancer, pregnancy).

-For small children, the administered dose may represent a volume of less than half syringe.
-In small children, the required dose not exceeding 3-4 mg/kg should be calculated and the excess dose must be emptied from the syringe prior to injection in the child.
+The administered dose may represent a volume of less than half 10 ml syringe.
+The required dose should be calculated and the excess dose must be emptied from the 10 ml syringe prior to injection in the child.
 For the dose remaining in the syringe, slow incremental injections are recommended.

 Method of administration

-Lidocaine is a ready to administer pre-filled syringe which is not designed for administration with an electronic syringe pump (for continuous infusion or patient controlled repeated bolus epidural administration).
+Lidocaine is a ready to administer pre-filled syringe which is not designed for administration with an electronic syringe pump.

 4.3 Contraindications